Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ```markup
 <activity android:name="com.adobe.marketing.mobile.FullscreenMessageActivity" />
 ```
 In addition to adding the `FullscreenMessageActivity`, a global lifecycle callback must be defined in your app's MainActivity to ensure the proper display of fullscreen in-app messages.
-To define the global lifecycle callback, see: [Implementing Global Lifecycle Callbacks](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android#implementing-global-lifecycle-callbacks).
+To define the global lifecycle callback, see [Implementing Global Lifecycle Callbacks](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-android#implementing-global-lifecycle-callbacks).

 {% endhint %}